kermitt2/biblio-glutton/Readme.md

 Once everything has booted up, biblio-glutton will be running at http://localhost:8080 and GROBID will be at http://localhost:8070.

+##### Data load

+Elasticsearch can be loaded by pointing directly to `localhost:9200`

-To load data, you can use the `docker-compose run` command.
+To load LMDB data, you can use the `docker-compose run` command.
 The `data/` directory is mounted inside the container.
 For example, this command will load Crossref data (as described in more detail [below](https://github.com/kermitt2/biblio-glutton#resources)):

-    $ docker-compose run biblio java -jar lib/lookup-service-0.2-onejar.jar crossref --input ../../data/crossref-works.2018-09-05.json.xz config/glutton.yml
+  $ docker-compose run biblio java -jar lib/lookup-service-0.2-onejar.jar crossref --input /app/data/crossref-works.2018-09-05.json.xz /app/lookup/config/glutton.yml

 You will need to load similarly the other resources, as detailed [here](https://github.com/kermitt2/biblio-glutton#resources).

 ### REST API